nitish-tuteja/inclusive-news/README.md

   2.Getting the user preference

-  3.work on UI/UX as it is aplatform mainly for PWDs so this app shouled be accessible to every user
+  3.work on UI/UX as it is a platform mainly for PWDs so this app shouled be accessible to every user